jpfitzinger/hfr/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-3-1.png" style="display: block; margin: auto;" />

 The plot displays the optimal supervised feature graph.
-The size of the tree represents the effective model size and reduces the model from `p = 20` variables to `14`.
-The plot conveys a wealth of additional
+The size of the tree represents the effective model size — in this case reducing the model from `p = 20` variables to an effective size of `14` variables.
-information:
+The plot conveys a wealth of additional information:

 -   Adjacent variables that are merged low in the graph have a similar conditional explanatory effect on `y`
--   The horizontal distance between levels indicates the weight of that level in the regression
+-   The vertical distance between levels indicates the weight of the levels in the regression
 -   The size of the leaf nodes represents the coefficient size and the color represents the sign
 -   Dashed edges are statistically insignificant (see `?se.avg` for standard errors)
--   Darker hues in the sidebar signify a higher contribution of that level to the total explained variance
+-   Darker hues in the sidebar signify a higher contribution of that level to total explained variance

 Standard functions such as `coef`, `predict` and `print` can be used to interact with fitted `hfr` or `cv.hfr` objects.